 TFDCommand component

 The TFDCommand component is used to execute SQL queries.
-It is not parent to TDataSet so it is convenient to use it only for executing SQL queries that return no dataset.
+It is not parent to TDataSet so it is convenient to use it only for executing SQL queries that do not return datasets.

 Table 5.
 TFDCommand component main properties